Use the digital service to register for the Alcohol Wholesaler Registration Scheme (AWRS) or change an existing application or registration.

 - Self Assessment UTR for any type of partnership

-- individual Self Assessment UTR as a self employed/sole trader
+- individual Self Assessment UTR as a self employed or sole trader

-Businesses already trading as alcohol wholesalers prior to 1 April 2016
+Businesses already trading as alcohol wholesalers before 1 April 2016

-You’ll receive an acknowledgement with a reference number for your application.
-This is not your AWRS URN (Unique Registration Number).
-You can continue to trade until you’ve received HMRC’s decision.
+You’ll get an acknowledgement with a reference number for your application.
+This is not your AWRS Unique Reference Number (URN).

 You must apply giving notice of at least 45 calendar days.
-This will allow HMRC to process your application and undertake the fit and proper test (details of which can be found in Excise Notice 2002 Part 6.10).
-You’ll receive an acknowledgement with a reference number of your application.
+This will allow HMRC to process your application and undertake the fit and proper test (details are in part 6.10 of Excise Notice 2002).
+You’ll get an acknowledgement with a reference number of your application.

-You can’t trade in alcohol wholesaling until you receive approval.
+You cannot trade in alcohol wholesaling until you get approval.

-For all applicants we may need to contact you in writing, by telephone, or you may receive a pre-approval visit from us to assist in the processing of your application.
+For all applicants we may need to contact you in writing, by telephone, or you may get a pre-approval visit from us to assist in the processing of your application.